The logarithmic Picard group and its tropicalization: The logarithmic Picard group

 \subsection{Logarithmic \'etale descent}

 By definition, $\bLogPic(X/S)$ is a stack in the \'etale topology.
-We show here that it is in fact a stack in the \emph{logarithmic} \'etale topology.
-As the logarithmic \'etale topology is generated by \'etale covers, logarithmic modifications, and root stack constructions we still need to check descent along logarithmic modifications and root stacks.
+We show here that, in certain situations, it is in fact a stack in the \emph{logarithmic} \'etale topology.
+As the logarithmic \'etale topology is generated by \'etale covers, logarithmic modifications, and root stack constructions~\cite[Lemma~3.11]{nakayama2017logarithmic} (prime to the characteristic) we still need to check descent along logarithmic modifications and root stacks.
+Descent along logarithmic modifications (not necessarily prime to the characteristic) was proved by K.\ Kato~\cite{kato2019logarithmic}, as we summarize below, so the main topic of this section will be descent along logarithmic modifications.